Some local counties and cities in Washington have their own laws that provide additional civil rights protections within the jurisdiction.

 - City of Seattle: Title 14 of the Seattle Municipal Code prohibits discrimination in employment, contracting, housing, and public accommodations.
 Seattle also has laws protecting rights to paid sick and safe time and that limit the use of criminal history information in employment decisions.
 The Seattle Office for Civil Rights enforces these ordinances and you can find information about their complaint process here.

 - City of Tacoma: Chapter 1.29 of the Tacoma Municipal Code prohibits discrimination in employment, education, credit and insurance transactions, public accommodations, and housing.
-Information about contacting the city with a discrimination complaint is located here.

 - Unincorporated King County: King County’s Office of Civil Rights investigates and resolves complaints of discrimination in violation of King County’s ordinances involving employment, housing, public accommodations, and public contracting.
 Information about the complaint process is here.